Fort Jesus: Overview

 Between 1631 and 1875, the fort was won and lost nine times by the nations contesting control of Kenya.
 The Omanis took the fort in 1698 after a notable siege of almost three years.
 It was declared a historical monument in 1958.
 Today it houses a museum.

-The fort was designed by a Milanese architect, :pt:Giovanni Battista Cairati, who was the Chief Architect for Portuguese possessions in the East.
+The fort was designed by a Milanese architect, Giovanni Battista Cairati, who was the Chief Architect for Portuguese possessions in the East.
 It was the first European-style fort constructed outside of Europe designed to resist cannon fire.
 Today, it is one of the finest examples of 16th-century Portuguese military architecture, which has been influenced and changed by both the Omani Arabs and the British.

 The fort quickly became a vital possession for anyone with the intention of controlling Mombasa Island or the surrounding areas of trade.
 When the British colonized Kenya, they used it as a prison, until 1958, when they converted it into a historical monument.
 James Kirkman was then assigned to excavate the monument, which he did (with a large use of external historical documents) from 1958 to 1971.

-The architecture of the fort represents the rough outline of a person lying on their back, with the head towards the sea.
+The architecture of the fort represents the rough outline of a person lying on their back, with their head towards the sea.
 The height of the walls is 18 meters.
 The original Portuguese fort had a height of 15 meters, but the Oman Arabs added 3 meters upon capturing the fort.

 The fort combines Portuguese, Arab, and British elements (these being the major powers that held it at different times in history).
 The Portuguese and British presence is preserved in the presence of their respective cannons.
-The Portuguese cannons had a range of 200 meters and are longer than the British cannons which had a range of 300 meters.
+The Portuguese cannons had a range of 200 meters and were longer than the British cannons, which had a range of 300 meters.
 Oman Arabs marked their occupancy with numerous inscriptions from the Koran on the wooden door posts and ceiling beams.
 The Muslim tradition of five pillars is also portrayed throughout the fort, with a former meeting hall supported by five stone pillars to the ceiling.

-Some of the historical structures still standing in the fort include Oman House, which was the house for Sultan who governed the East African coast.
-Others are an open water cistern by the Portuguese for harvesting rain water, and a 76-foot deep well sunk by the Arabs (but its water was too salty to be used for anything but washing).
+Some of the historical structures still standing in the fort include Oman House, which was the house of the sultan who governed the East African coast.
+Others are an open water cistern by the Portuguese for harvesting rainwater, and a 76-foot deep well sunk by the Arabs (but its water was too salty to be used for anything but washing).

 The fort was declared a World Heritage site by UNESCO in 2011.

-Fort Jesus today
+Current status

-Fort Jesus is now a popular destination for foreign and local tourists.
-As well as a tourist destination, the Fort is important as a host for numerous research programs, a Conservation Lab, an Education Department, and an Old Town Conservation Office.
+Today, Fort Jesus is a popular destination for foreign and local tourists and serves as a tourist destination, the fort is important as a host for numerous research programs, a Conservation Lab, an Education Department, and an Old Town Conservation Office.